Ride report: African Explorer safari

 Horizon is divided into two main accommodations, each with their own pools: the lodge, with charming rooms and all the comforts of home, and Camp Davidson, where we were staying.
 Camp Davidson was named after Ted Davidson, one of the first members of the Baber family (owners of the ranch) to settle in the Waterberg.
 Horizon has managed to beautifully capture the atmosphere of the early settlers, with comfortable canvas tents, each with their own decks and of course, a private bathroom.
 There is no electricity in the tents, but we could charge phones and cameras in the common tent.

-Earlier during the week, the owner and manager Laura had come to us to with an offer we could not refuse: she offered us to leave to Botswana one day earlier to join part of the Tuli Trail, which is their best-selling mobile safari across Mashatu Game Reserve, in the Tuli Block.
+During the week, the owner and manager Laura came to us to with an offer we could not refuse: she offered us to leave to Botswana one day earlier to join part of the Tuli Trail, which is their best-selling mobile safari across Mashatu Game Reserve, in the Tuli Block.
 Instead of staying at a base camp for 3 nights, we had the opportunity to spend 4 nights in different camps.
 Of course, we happily accepted!

 BOTSWANA - WELCOME TO THE BUSH!